Important Traffic, Parking and Event Shuttle Information

-All are welcome to celebrate our nation’s 242nd birthday on Hollywood Beach on Wednesday, July 4, 2018 at the annual Star-Spangled Spectacular 4th of July Celebration.
+HOLLYWOOD, FL – All are welcome to celebrate our nation’s independence on Hollywood Beach on Thursday, July 4, 2019 at the annual Star-Spangled Spectacular 4th of July Celebration.
 Sponsored by the City of Hollywood Department of Parks, Recreation and Cultural Arts and the Hollywood Community Redevelopment Agency-Beach District, this annual event features entertainment beginning at 5:00 p.m., highlighted by a dazzling offshore fireworks display at 9:00 p.m.

 • Offshore fireworks display begins at 9:00 p.m.